 Complications as a result of a deep plane facelift are actually very rare and easily avoided with the correct pre-surgical and post-op care.
 Standard side effects like bruising, swelling, and tenderness are about as severe as it gets for most patients.

-It is believed that deep plane facelifts have an elevated risk for nerve injury and hematomas, however it is only a slight increase compared to a traditional facelift.
-Both risks, as well as infection, can be minimized by working with the best deep plane facelift surgeon in Washington, DC, keeping the incisions clean, and avoiding situations that raise your blood pressure.
+It is believed that deep plane facelifts have an elevated risk for nerve injury and hematomas, however, studies show the nerve risk injury is exactly the same if not lower, when compared to a traditional facelift.
+Both risks, as well as infection, can be minimized by working with the best deep plane facelift surgeon in Washington, DC, following your post-surgical care, and avoiding situations that raise your blood pressure.

 How Long Does It Take to Recover After a Deep Plane Facelift?